laustoic/laustoic-wallpaper-repo/README.md

 git clone https://github.com/laustoic/laustoic-wallpaper-repo.git
 ```

 Or download individual wallpapers by right-clicking the desired image inside the `Wallpapers/` folder → "Save image as".
+You can also download the ZIP file and extract the folder that contains the wallpapers.

 ## Credits